abgulati/Privion/README.md

 - On Windows:

-    - Download Microsoft Visual Studio Build Tools 2022 from the [Official Site - "Tools for Visual Studio"](https://visualstudio.microsoft.com/downloads/)
+    - Download Microsoft Visual Studio Build Tools 2022 from the [Official Site - Scroll down to "Tools for Visual Studio"](https://visualstudio.microsoft.com/downloads/)

     - NOTE: When installing the above, make sure to select the following components:
     ```